Yan Gomes Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Dodgers pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.09 team ERA that ranks 13th across all league pitching staffs.
+- The Dodgers' 4.52 team ERA ranks 18th across all MLB pitching staffs.

-- The Dodgers are sending Urias (3-1) to make his fifth start of the season.
-He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- Kershaw makes the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts through 25 2/3 innings pitched.

-- The left-hander's most recent time out was on Sunday against the Chicago Cubs, when he went 5 2/3 innings, surrendering two earned runs while giving up eight hits.
+- In his last appearance on Wednesday against the New York Mets, the left-hander went seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.